rsapkf/rsapkf-site/src/articles/current-note-taking-setup/current-note-taking-setup.md

 → [Summary](#summary)

 **Disclaimer**: I am not a researcher who has to read multiple academic papers everyday and annotate things for later use.
-I'm just a kid who still has a lot to learn and this is my **current** note-taking setup that works for me.
+This is just my **current** note-taking setup that works for me.

 First, let's look at the high level overview of what my notes consist of (yet).
 There are typically 3 kinds of notes that I take: